Amad3eu/Amad3eu/README.md

 - 👨‍💻 Front-end engineer
-- 🌱 Studying systems development in Senai / north - Joinville
+- 🌱 Studying systems development in Senai/North-Joinville
 - 📡I'm working on personal and collaborative projects like CoffeDev and Bc Photos ..
 - 📫 luizfelipewarmling@gmail.com
 - ⚡ I am passionate about the art of coffee and reading...